Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/README.md

 This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range.
 For example, take the following problem:

->You are given an unsorted array containing numbers taken from the range 1 to ‘n’.
+>You are given an unsorted array containing numbers taken from the range `1` to `n`.
 The array can have duplicates, which means that some numbers will be missing.
 Find all the missing numbers.

-To efficiently solve this problem, we can use the fact that the input array contains numbers in the range of `1` to `‘n’`.
+To efficiently solve this problem, we can use the fact that the input array contains numbers in the range of `1` to `n`.
-For example, to efficiently sort the array, we can try placing each number in its correct place, i.e., placing `‘1’` at index `‘0’`, placing `‘2’` at index `‘1’`, and so on.
+For example, to efficiently sort the array, we can try placing each number in its correct place, i.e., placing `1` at index `0`, placing `2` at index `1`, and so on.
 Once we are done with the sorting, we can iterate the array to find all indices that are missing the correct numbers.
 These will be our required numbers.

 ## [Pattern 6: In-place Reversal of a LinkedList](./✅%20%20Pattern%2006:%20In-place%20Reversal%20of%20a%20LinkedList.md)

 In a lot of problems, we are asked to reverse the links between a set of nodes of a <b>LinkedList</b>.
-Often, the constraint is that we need to do this in-place, i.e., using the existing node objects and without using extra memory.
+Often, the constraint is that we need to do this <i>in-place</i>, i.e., using the existing node objects and without using extra memory.

-<b>In-place Reversal of a <b>LinkedList</b> pattern</b> describes an efficient way to solve the above problem.
+<b><i>in-place</i> Reversal of a <b>LinkedList</b> pattern</b> describes an efficient way to solve the above problem.

 ## [Pattern 7: Tree Breadth First Search](./✅%20%20Pattern%2007:%20Tree%20Breadth%20First%20Search.md)
 This pattern is based on the <b>Breadth First Search (BFS)</b> technique to traverse a tree.